tomorrow-one/transactional-outbox/README.md

 The application stores the serialized message that shall be published (to a certain topic) in the same transaction as the business object is changed.

-The transactional outbox continuously processes the outbox and publishes the serialized message together with some headers to the specified topic.
+The library continuously processes the outbox and publishes the serialized message together with some headers to the specified topic.
 Messages are published with strict ordering guarantees, i.e. messages are published in the order they're stored in the outbox.
 In consequence, if a message could not be published, it will not try to publish the next message.